Too many couples suffer secretly from chronic negativity and emotional distance.

 Or, you have come to a painful but clear decision to end a relationship, and you are discovering that the process can feel safe, mature, and even loving.

 I help people who are struggling with relationship problems.

 I work with a range of couples - married, domestic partners, straight, gay, dating.
 What I find is that relationship is relationship, and the patterns show up in all of them.

 My clients learn reliable tools that avoid communication breakdowns, repair painful interactions, and create fulfilling connection.

 The skills I teach help people overcome barriers that keep them from communicating effectively and truly connecting.
 The work offers powerful relationship healing and skills for reaching each other and being heard and seen in a whole new way.
-This opens the door to deeply fulfilling partnership.
+This opens the door to personal peace and deeply fulfilling partnership.

 Since 2001, Yaj has been helping couples and individuals in her private practice.
 Her approach gives clients real life skills for having healthy and gratifying relationships.

 “When you learn how to work on your relationship, your relationship works.”

 When I first came to couples counseling with my wife, I was very upset because things were so bad between us and that was killing me.
 Now we’re like kids again.
 We’re having fun again.
 Sex again.
 This is amazing.